NHSDigital/pytest-nhsd-apim/README.md

 # pytest-nhsd-apim

-A pytest extension for NHSDigital's API Mangement suite.
+A pytest extension for NHSDigital's API Management suite.

 ## Installation
 In your project's virtual environment